bitrix24/b24restdocs/api-reference/tasks/user-field/task-item-user-field-add.md

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it shortly
+Some data may be missing here — we will complete it soon

 {% endnote %}